auroramod/docs/docs/troubleshoot.md

 ## "I get a black screen when trying to load some maps"

 - You don't have the DLC maps installed.
-Please refer to the DLC section of our [tutorial](install#i-already-have-the-steam-version--i-dont-have-the-dlc).
+We recommend buying the game dlcs from steam.

 ## "My HUD and hitmarkers are desynchronized from the gameplay"